Preseason Game 21

 “Concentration is a big factor,” he said.
 “When the puck got past him, he used to get worried.

 “At New Brunswick, (coach) Doug Carpenter had him working on standing up all the time.
 He’s standing up well and he’s challenging the shooters.
 He’s playing the angles well, and the defence seems to know what he’s going to do.
 Last season, the defence was never sure what George (Jiri Crha) would do.”

 Crha, who did most of the goaltending in the worst defensive season in Maple Leaf history, isn’t in the picture any more.
 Although he was in uniform Saturday, he was already ticketed for the minor leagues; Tremblay and Bunny Larocque are the Leaf goaltenders.

-Coach Mike Nykoluk hasn’t decided who will be No. 1, or whether there will be a No. 1, although Tremblay has had the best training camp.
+Coach Mike Nykoluk hasn’t decided who will be number one, or whether there will be a number one, although Tremblay has had the best training camp.
 After Saturday’s game, he had allowed only seven goals in 180 minutes.

-“I’d rather have a No. 1 and a backup,” Nykoluk said, “but if that’s not the case, if our two goaltenders are fairly equal, then they’ll have to split the job.”
+“I’d rather have a number one and a backup,” Nykoluk said, “but if that’s not the case, if our two goaltenders are fairly equal, then they’ll have to split the job.”

 Sawchuk wouldn’t be a bad model for Tremblay.
 Many hockey old-timers will tell you that when Sawchuk was with the Detroit Red Wings in the 1950’s, he played the position as well as it has been played.

 Bower sees advantages in the Sawchuk-Tremblay style.
 The crouch lets Tremblay keep his eye on the puck in traffic and saves him from screen shots.